Gravitational waves from cosmic strings for pedestrians: Introduction

 To draw any conclusions from the observation of a SGWB about the underlying physics, a proper analytical understanding of all features of the SGWB from cosmic strings for different parts of parameter space is vital.
-In this paper, we provide detailed derivations and analytical expressions of such features as well as analytical approximations of the total GW spectrum.
-The expressions we derive in the following extend over a wider range of parameters and cover qualitatively different spectra that can not be described by means of the expressions derived in earlier works~\cite{Sousa_2020, Blanco-Pillado:2024aca, Servant:2023tua}.
+In this paper, we provide detailed derivations and analytical expressions of such features as well as analytical approximations of the total GW spectrum. {Previous work in this regard was mainly conducted in~\cite{Sousa_2020} with a focus on the fundamental-mode contribution to the GWB and in~\cite{Blanco-Pillado:2024aca} with a focus on the total GWB spectrum.} The expressions we derive in the following extend over a wider range of parameters and cover qualitatively different spectra that can not be described by means of the expressions derived in earlier works~\cite{Sousa_2020, Blanco-Pillado:2024aca, Servant:2023tua}.
 In addition to improving the understanding of all the parameter dependencies from the analytical expressions in detail, the typically long computation times to obtain the SGWB signal numerically are drastically reduced.
 In this sense, the present paper can be regarded as the ``pedestrian'' route to the GW signal from cosmic strings.
 While the accuracy of our results will not always match the accuracy of exact numerical results, we achieve a purely analytical derivation that does not require the numerical evaluation of complicated integral and sum expressions.
 On top, in crucial situations in which we are forced to introduce approximations that decrease the accuracy of our results we are able to retain control over the induced error in the sense that it can be systematically reduced.

 Our results are thus suited for fast numerical parameter scans at the cost of a minimally reduced accuracy.
 For other sources of GWs from the early Universe, GW templates of this form have already been available for a long time.
 In simple models, the GW signal from cosmic inflation can, e.g., be modeled in terms of a constant or running power law~\cite{Guzzetti:2016mkm}.
 Similarly, the GW signal from a cosmological phase transition can in many models be approximated by a broken or doubly broken power law~\cite{Caprini:2024hue}.
 For cosmic strings, simple analytical templates for the GW signal were, however, unavailable until now, at least no templates valid at all frequencies and capable of covering all possible types of GW spectra that can be realized in cosmic-string models.
 An important motivation behind the present paper is to close this gap and work out such analytical templates that no longer require further numerical steps.